leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 ## Submitting the form

-Now we need to write a method that will trigger the serverless function whenever we submit our form.
+Next, we need to write a method that triggers the serverless function whenever we submit our form.
 Inside the script tag, append the following code:

 ```javascript